 Elecnor was founded in 1958.
 How has the company developed since then?

 Elecnor has transformed significantly over the years, venturing into sectors such as energy infrastructure, renewable energy, and new technologies.
-The company has also expanded its international presence over the years and is a listed company on the Spanish stock market.
+The company has also expanded its international presence over the years and is listed on the Spanish stock market.
 In 2018, Spain made up approximately 45% of our turnover, with the rest coming from international markets.
 At this time, we have a presence in 55 countries, while the order book also shows the relevance of international business for us.
 In 1H2019, 78% of orders came from non-domestic markets, meaning the backlog of our international portfolio was more than EUR1.7 billion in this period.

 In 2018, you reported almost EUR74.3 million in net profits.
 What is your strategy to grow further?